Version 3 of Board Game Stats is a free upgrade for all existing users.

 You can now mark if a game is a Base game (can be played standalone), an Expansion (must be played with a Base game) or both.

-You can now see and edit game properties like number of players, expected play duration, and minimum age.
+You can also see and edit game properties like number of players, expected play duration, and minimum age.
 The properties are initially loaded from BGG.
 If you change any of these properties, a reset button will appear with which you can reload the information from BGG.
 You can filter on those properties in the Games list with the Custom Filter option.
+The average play time is used for total play time calculation if you haven’t entered any play durations.

 The Games list can now be sorted on Last collection modification, and Publication year as well.
-Tap the more (…) option to choose other sorting methods.
-Using the configuration button you can choose to hide or show expansions, display game type icons (base game, expansion) or display collection status.
+On iOS tap the more (…) option to choose other sorting methods, on Android the extra sorting options appear in the list of choices.
+Using the configuration (gear) button you can choose to hide or show expansions, display game type icons (base game, expansion) or display collection status.
 You can also switch between a view with larger images and the default view.
 If you have enabled Collection sync you can open the collection sync settings from here directly.

 The icon of Board Game Stats has been updated with less gradient and transparency, and rounded bars.
 The iOS and Android icons will now be the same.

 Lots of small improvements throughout, e.g. being able to cancel long running import processes and better display of progress.
-Performance of the overview screen, browsing to the Insights screen, and scrolling the Challenges list has been improved.
+Performance of the overview screen and browsing to the Insights screen is improved, as well as scrolling the Challenges list.